 Visitors are required to sign in at the front desk prior to entering Flexential facilities and must be accompanied and supervised by a Flexential employee or an authorized client escort.
 Visitors are also required to wear a visitor badge while in Flexential facilities at all times.
 Visitor badges do not allow unescorted access to the facility or data centers.
-TAC personnel are staffed at the data center facilities to log visitor access and monitor the digital surveillance systems at the data centers on a 24-hour basis.
+TAC personnel are staffed at the data center facilities to log visitor access and monitor the digital surveillance systems at the data centers on a 24 hour basis..
+Vendors must sign and acknowledge a vendor accountability form in order to begin performing maintenance within the data centers.